undeMalum/portfolio/content/posts/bury-mis-salt-dough/index.md

 ***

 # Some closing thoughts
-All in all, the project was as interesting as it was unexpected.
+Altogether, the project was as interesting as it was unexpected.
 I love to participate in activities I haven't tried before.
-It was a surprising mix of imagination, planning and joy.
+It is always a surprising mix of imagination, planning and joy.
+This time it was no different.
 I liked it very much.
 Moreover, I had a chance to share my thoughts in the article in the monthly "Szuflada" by Bury Miś Foundation.
 Go and check it out by yourself (I'll add a PDF as soon as I get it)!

 # Learning outcomes:
 - LO 1 Strength and Growths